cavcrosby/homelab-cm/docs/code.md

 - Update dependencies accordingly using Renovate.

-- Update `VAGRANT_UPSTREAM_VERSION` periodically to newer versions of `vagrant` as they come out.

 - Update language runtime versions periodically.

   - Ruby is updated indirectly by upgrading the `vagrant` package from HashiCorp's package repositories.

-  - Node will have assistance from Renovate when updating.
-Whereas Python does not.
+  - Node and Python will have assistance from Renovate when updating.

-- Update `required_version` of `packer` and `required_plugins` for `packer`
-  periodically.

 - [Use the following procedure when updating public GPG key checksums.](https://trello.com/c/8IaHDWO7/151-create-a-process-to-verify-public-gpg-keys-upon-updating-related-ansible-tasks-checksum)